hilmanski/SSG-CMS/README.md

 ## Now
 - Work on get (edit page)
 - Work on update page
+- Add protected secret_code

 ## Todo v0.1
 - Create basic MVP
 - Create super clear docs: what's the goal, for whom and how to start
 - Create specific instruction based on SSG used.
 - Get list of file name in /projects to put on dashboard
+- Delete everything not custom to your usage
+- Fork for your usage, Add CORS for Vercel

 # STATUS
 Under heavy development.
 Nothing to see yet.